The Psilocybe mammillata magic mushroom is a very rare species easily recognizable by its acute nipple-like cap top.

 Despite extensive research conducted in the area, the vulnerability of its habitat and the extra pressures from human activities (consumption included), experts believe Psilocybe cordispora R. Heimshould be listed as “endangered”.

 Other magic mushrooms with the particular Psilocybe mammillata feature include Psilocybe yungensis, Psilocybe semilanceata, and one of the strongest psilocybin-producing mushrooms Psilocybe azurescens “Flying Saucer”.

 Described from Jamaica in 1918 by Murrill, the Psilocybe mammillata magic mushroom was placed it in the genus Astylospora, and in 1948, was relocated by Smith into the genus Psilocybe.

 It was the obvious bluish bruising flesh (sign of psilocybin presence) of Psilocybe mamillata that matched it to the hallucinogenic Psilocybe clade.
 The Psilocybe clade contains most psilocybin-producing mushrooms.

-Of the seven subpopulations known of this species, six are located in mountain cloud forests of Mexico, Bolivia and Jamaica, and one in Florida, making the Floridian subtropical forest its northernmost distribution limit.
+Of the seven subpopulations known of the Psilocybe mammilata species, six are located in mountain cloud forests of Mexico, Bolivia and Jamaica, and one in Florida, making the Floridian subtropical forest its northernmost distribution limit to have been reported.

-Unfortunately, many of the mountain cloud forests have no conservation programs, making this extremely rare hallucinogenic mushroom most probably an endangered species.
+Unfortunately, many of the mountain cloud forests have no conservation programs, making the Psilocybe mammillata magic mushroom not only a rare hallucinogenic mushroom but also an endangered one.